alexboia/ServiceStack-Routed-CacheClient/README.md

 ```

 Or simpler, using `PushServiceStackSessionCacheClient()`, which automatically registers your provided cache client
-with a `KeyStartsWithStringCacheClientRule` and the above prefixues: `urn:iauthsession:` and `sess:`.
+with a `KeyStartsWithStringCacheClientRule` and the above prefixes: `urn:iauthsession:` and `sess:`.

 ```csharp
 OrmLiteCacheClient<CacheEntry> ormLiteCacheClient =